Making A Complaint

 The BSA cannot consider complaints that do not fit within the broadcasting standards.

-I want to complain about someone’s privacy being breached (but nothing else):
+2. Do you want to complain about someone’s privacy being breached (but nothing else)?

 A privacy complaint comes straight to the BSA.
 It is a written complaint about a specific broadcast that you believe infringes someone’s privacy.
 You need to list the specific privacy principles under the Privacy Standard that you consider have been breached.

-I want to complain about how a broadcaster has handled my complaint:
+3. Do you want to complain about how a broadcaster has handled your complaint?

 A referral is a written complaint to the BSA asking for a review of the way the broadcaster has handled your complaint.
 This can be because you’re unhappy with the broadcaster’s response or because the broadcaster did not respond to your complaint within the set time (20 working days of a formal complaint being received).

-I want to complain about an election programme (in election year):
+4. Do you want to complain about an election programme (in election year)?

 Election Programme complaint